uktrade/trade-remedies-api/README.md

 This needs to be run from the host machine as it does not run in a container.

+## Updating the organisation name

+This command is specific to the transition of the rebranding from "Trade Remedies Investigations Directorate" to "Trade Remedies Authority".
+The underlying code will have to be adapted if there are future changes of branding.

+For information on the command:

+ `python manage.py rename_trade_authority_organisation`

+To check that the operation can proceed:

+ `python manage.py rename_trade_authority_organisation --nocommit`

+To proceed with the operation:

+`python manage.py rename_trade_authority_organisation --commit`

+To undo the operation, including committing the result:

+`python manage.py rename_trade_authority_organisation --undo`

+You are advised to perform a dress rehearsal prior to using the command on the live database.
+To do so (e.g. on UAT), execute the commands in the above order, checking the database entries after the commit operation and using the undo operation to return to the initial state.

+The command has been developed and tested on a best efforts basis against an example database.
+The state of the live database will differ from that against which it was developed and any differences may be relevant to the operation of the command.
+You are advised to back up the database before proceeding with the operation.
+You are advised to run the `--nocommit` first to check that the state of the database is such that the operation can proceed smoothly and to investigate any issues before proceeding with the `--commit`.

 ## Contributors ✨

 Thanks goes to these wonderful people who contributed to this repo before it was open-sourced ([emoji key](https://allcontributors.org/docs/en/emoji-key)):